y2kbugger/weeklyreview_todotxt/README.md

 - I want the sort order of uncompleted items to be the creation date
 - I want the sort order of completed items to be the completion date

+# Bugs
+- archived items are not hidden from UI
+- archived items are not greyed out

 # Backlog
 ## IT Tedium
+- css to separate files
 - add favicon
 - make db patch async
+- ruff lint pre-commit hook
+- ruff format pre-commit hook
 - url encoding for `Project.name`s (see todo.txt template)
   - e.g. fix: `{ project.project_type.value if project.project_type.value != 'null' else '*'}`
   - This needs to be used for all user facing project names e.g. in the header for null to show *